 - jaw pain

-While corticosteroids are effective in the treatment of this disorder, these drugs do have side effects.
-Long-term use of prescription steroids increases your risk of:
+Although corticosteroids are effective in treating polymyalgia rheumatica, these drugs do have side effects.
+Long-term use of these medications increases your risk of:

 - high blood pressure

 - diabetes or high levels of sugar in the blood

 - osteoporosis, which is loss of bone density